 James the son of Zebedee

-This Apostle has the honor of being among Jesus’ “inner circle” of apostles, along with his brother John and Peter.
+This apostle has the honor of being among Jesus’ “inner circle” of apostles, along with his brother John and the apostle Peter.
 He also has the dubious distinction of being the first apostle to suffer martyrdom and the only one whose death is recorded in Scripture.
 A son of Zebedee and Salome, he and his brother John were fisherman with their father on the Sea of Galilee.
 Since James is always mentioned first, he is likely the older of the two brothers.

 “And going on a little farther, he saw James the son of Zebedee and John his brother, who were in their boat mending the nets.
 And immediately he called them, and they left their father Zebedee in the boat with the hired servants and followed him.”